In this article, we continue to the previous Part I – 10 steps to data profiling.

 Create a data profiling plan.
 This is a plan that ensures that the data profiling process follows a logical order so as to gain the most insight into the target data.
 A data profiling plan borrows heavily from the priorities set on ‘step 5’ and ensures that the analyst keeps regulatory requirements in mind.
 The data profiling plan should take into consideration how the data being profiled was generated.
 For Instance, customer data entered manually is more likely to have erroneous entries and thus is likely to consume more time.
 By understanding how the data was generated, the analyst will have an idea of the type of errors and the quality of data they are profiling.

-Before embarking on data profiling exercise, it is important for an analyst to prepare by going through the steps listed above.
+Before embarking on the data profiling exercise, it is important for an analyst to prepare by going through the data profiling steps listed above.
 This will ensure that the data that they know all the data to use, where to get it, the State it is in, and the rules governing the data.
 With all this in mind, an effective data profiling plan will guide the analyst to maximize the outcome of the data profiling stage.
-Successful data discovery will rely heavily on all the above steps, taken to prepare for an effective profiling plan.
+Successful data discovery will rely heavily on all the above data profiling steps, taken to prepare for an effective profiling plan.
 An analyst should also understand how the data selected as source data was corrected so as to know what to look for during the profiling stage.

-DQLabs platform has a data profiling platform that is AI driven and accepts data from multiple sources in different formats if necessary.
-The user interface is user friendly and will allow the user to track the data profiling process and make adjustments where they feel it’s necessary.
+DQLabs platform has a data profiling platform that is AI-driven and accepts data from multiple sources in different formats if necessary.
+The user interface is user-friendly and will allow the user to track the data profiling process and make adjustments where they feel it’s necessary.
 The platform algorithms will detect deep insight into the source data and increase the quality of the profiled data.